 Equally at home in the opera pit, Moody began his career as apprentice conductor for the Landestheater Opera in Linz, Austria.
 He has gone on to conduct at the opera companies of Santa Fe, Rochester, Hilton Head, and the Brevard Music Center.
 He also assisted on a production of Verdi’s Otello at the Metropolitan Opera, conducted by Valery Gergiev.
 He debuted with the Washington National Opera and North Carolina Opera in 2014.

-Moody served as Associate, then Resident Conductor of the Phoenix Symphony (Arizona) from 1998 through 2006.
-There he conducted a wide variety of concerts, including Classics, Chamber, Pops, Family, Handel’s Messiah, and a New Year’s Eve gala.
-His casual manner and ability to speak with ease from the podium helped novices and enthusiasts alike gain a greater appreciation for orchestral music and made Bob a valley favorite – a relationship he enjoys withPhoenixto this day.
-Moody also founded the Phoenix Symphony Chorus and for seven years was Music Director of the Phoenix Symphony Youth Orchestra.
+Moody served as Associate, then Resident Conductor, of The Phoenix Symphony (AZ) from 1998 through 2006.
+There he conducted a wide variety of concerts, including Classics, Chamber, Pops, Family, Handel’s Messiah, and the New Year’s Eve gala.
+His ability to speak with ease from the podium helped new converts to classical music and enthusiasts alike to gain a greater appreciation for orchestral music.
+Audiences at his concerts grew considerably during his time in Phoenix.
+Moody also founded The Phoenix Symphony Chorus, and for seven years was Music Director of the Phoenix Symphony Youth Orchestra.

 Prior to Phoenix, Maestro Moody served as Associate Conductor for the Evansville (IN) Philharmonic Orchestra, and Music Director (and founder) of the Evansville Philharmonic Youth Orchestra.
 Moody conducted the first professional performance of a work by the brilliant young composer Mason Bates, now Composer-in-Residence with the Chicago Symphony Orchestra, and was instrumental in the commissioning and premiere performances of several of his important new works for orchestra.